Attractions

 Saturday September 06, 2025 Daylight Hours 201 Custer St., Halstead, KS

 From 2nd, ¼ mile north on Main.
 A plaque on a granite stone records that the Harvey County Old Settlers Picnic was first held here in 1896.
-In more recent years the park gained recognition as one of the primary filming locations for the motion picture Picnic starring William Holden and Kim Novak.
+(This event's roots go back to 1887 and has been held every August, rain or shine.)
+In more recent years the park gained recognition as one of the primary filming locations for the motion picture Picnic starring William Holden, Kim Novak, Cliff Robertson and Rosalind Russell.
 (Although the plaque states the filming was in 1956, it actually occurred in May 1955).

 County